Dome: Cloister vault

 Also called domical vaults (a term sometimes also applied to sail vaults), polygonal domes, coved domes, gored domes, segmental domes (a term sometimes also used for saucer domes), paneled vaults, or pavilion vaults, these are domes that maintain a polygonal shape in their horizontal cross section.
+The component curved surfaces of these vaults are called severies, webs, or cells.
 The earliest known examples date to the first century BC, such as the Tabularium of Rome from 78 BC.
 Others include the Baths of Antoninus in Carthage (145–160) and the Palatine Chapel at Aachen (13th – 14th century).
 The most famous example is the Renaissance octagonal dome of Filippo Brunelleschi over the Florence Cathedral.
 Thomas Jefferson, the third president of the United States, installed an octagonal dome above the West front of his plantation house, Monticello.

 Compound dome

 Also called domes on pendentives or pendentive domes (a term also applied to sail vaults), compound domes have pendentives that support a smaller diameter dome immediately above them, as in the Hagia Sophia, or a drum and dome, as in many Renaissance and post-Renaissance domes, with both forms resulting in greater height.